harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ##### Centralized NAT

-VXLAN provides overlay network, namely, the Guest Kubernetes Cluster IPs in not reachable from provider network by default.
+VxLAN provides overlay network, namely, the Guest Kubernetes Cluster IPs in not reachable from provider network by default.

-One way is to have NAT in L3 VXLAN Gateway.
+One way is to have NAT in L3 VxLAN Gateway.

 ###### NAT 1:1 IP mapping